8 Practical Tips in Building a DIY Pond in Your GardenOctober 4, 2019

-7. Don’t forget drainage
+7. Don’t Forget Drainage

 After taking every precaution of levelling the perimeter, you can still experience your pond overflowing occasionally given Britain’s rainy climate.

-So, identify an implement a predictable overflow area in your garden.
+So, identify and implement a predictable overflow area in your garden.
 Then, channel it to a safe area of lawn, shrubbery or wasteland to stop heavy downpours from causing your pond to flood plants or nearby building foundations.

-8. Fill it carefully
+8. Fill it Carefully

 After following all the guidelines above in making your DIY pond, it’s time for you to fill it with water!
 Use a garden hose to do so but make sure not to fill it right to the top to allow room for initial rain.